naveedkhalid091/Learn_Next.js/step06_react_learning/001_basic_concepts/000_theoratical_concepts/000(h)_props.md

 The reasons of why **_children props_** has different method of calling, are given below:

 - The children props is considered a special prop in react because it also renders the nested content inside the `page.tsx`.

+The second reason of why {children} props uses the different way is given below:

+If you will `console.log` the `props` then you will know that the props prints in object form. so if the props are objects then you can de-structure the pre-built props as well and destructuring is done as `{children}=props`